Health Impact Assessment at CPH

 HIAs can take on many forms, but the best ones happen during the decision-making process, where the decision-makers and the stakeholders that will be impacted by a decision are both involved in the HIA process.

-HIA is a tool used to make sure that health is considered in all policies, projects, plans, or key decisions within our community.
+An HIA is a tool used to make sure that health is considered in all policies, projects, plans or key decisions within our community.
 It also promotes better options for healthier choices for communities with fewer resources and higher rates of disease (health equity).

-It can identify the unintended consequences of a plan, project, policy, or other decision before it is put into place and make recommendations to prevent or lessen negative effects.
-Ultimately, it can help a community reach its health goals.
+HIAs can identify the unintended consequences of a plan, project, policy or other decision before it is put into place and make recommendations to prevent or lessen negative effects.
+Ultimately, they can help a community reach its health goals.

-It can also raise awareness of the positive health impacts of a proposed a plan, project, policy, or other decision among decision-makers and the public, which ensures social and financial support of the plan when the time for implementation comes.
+They can also raise awareness of the positive health impacts of a proposed a plan, project, policy or other decision among decision-makers and the public, which ensures social and financial support of the plan when the time for implementation comes.

 In order to do an HIA, you need: